yogesh021/Natours/README.md

 # Natours
 App which allows its users to book various tours.

-### The app is in development stage and at current allows the user to make API calls to variuos routes.
+### The app is in development stage and at current allows the user to make API calls to various routes.

 Some of the features of the apps are listed below :